gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: all-bonds

       Convert all bonds to constraints.
+Note that many force fields have been parameterized with flexible bonds between heavy atoms and that constraining these bonds can increase energy barriers of dihedrals.

    .. mdp-value:: h-angles

       Convert all bonds to constraints and convert the angles that involve H-atoms to bond-constraints.
+This option is deprecated.

    .. mdp-value:: all-angles

       Convert all bonds to constraints and all angles to bond-constraints.
+      This option is deprecated.

 .. mdp:: constraint-algorithm